 As I entered the college auditorium, there was an extempore going on.
-The topic was friendship; such a simple yet difficult to explain kind of topic that I wondered what I would have spoken?
+The topic that a third year student was presenting was - friendship.
+He glanced at me as he started the topic.
+We could have become friends; I often had felt we were similar, but we never did.
+Neither of us took a strong initiative.
+Such a simple yet difficult to explain kind of topic that I wonder what I would have spoken?

 A friend – brings to mind someone who cares, who respects, who understands, who wants our company and whose company we enjoy as well.
 Someone on whom we have no rights, who is a separate individual but we come together to share some moments of togetherness.